Yandex Cloud

 YDB CLI

-1. In the management console, select the folder with the DB you need.
+1. In the management console, select the folder containing your database.

 2. From the list of services, select Managed Service for YDB.